crusher-dev/crusher/README.md

 ### 📝 License

 <hr/>
-This repo is entirely MIT licensed, except the **/src_ee directory (if applicable).
-EE features (contained in the src_ee directory) require a Crusher license.
-Contact us at [contact@crusher.dev](mailto:sales@crusher.dev) for more information.
+This repo is entirely MIT licensed, except the **/src_ee and **/ee directory (if applicable).Enterprise features require a license.
+Contact us at [contact@crusher.dev](mailto:contact@crusher.dev) for more information.

 ## 🤝 Contributors